Ready to explore Elmore State Park? Here's everything you need to know before you go!

 The Elmore Mountain Trail

-The main hiking draw here is the trail to Elmore Mountain's summit, which climbs 314 meters through mixed hardwood and coniferous forest.
-This moderately challenging hike typically takes 2 to 3 hours round trip, making it accessible to most hikers while still providing a solid workout.
+The main hiking draw here is the trail to Elmore Mountain's summit, which climbs 451 meters over 8.7 kilometers through mixed hardwood and coniferous forest.
+This moderately challenging hike typically takes around 2-3 hours to reach the top, making it accessible to most hikers with reasonable fitness while still providing a solid workout.
 The trail begins near the lake and winds steadily upward through dense woodland, where you'll walk among maples, birches, and evergreens that create a natural canopy overhead.

 The summit rewards hikers with sweeping views across Vermont's rolling countryside.
 From this vantage point, you can see Lake Elmore spread out directly below, its blue waters contrasting beautifully with the surrounding green forests.
 On clear days, the vista extends across multiple ridgelines and valleys, showcasing the classic Vermont landscape of farms, forests, and distant mountains.
-The open summit provides plenty of space to rest, take photos, and enjoy a snack while soaking in the scenery.
+The open summit features a historic fire tower that provides 360-degree views when open, offering an exceptional vantage point across the region.

 Ready to go?